microsoft/Partner-Center-PowerShell/docs/help/Get-PartnerAgreementDetail.md

 ```

 ## DESCRIPTION
-Retrieves agreement metadata for the  Microsoft Cloud Agreement.
+Gets the agreement metadata for the  Microsoft Cloud Agreement.
 This operation is currently supported by Partner Center in the Microsoft public cloud only.

 ## EXAMPLES